changeworld/azure-docs.pl-pl/articles/iot-edge/how-to-create-transparent-gateway.md

 ---
-title: Tworzenie przezroczystej bramy urządzenia — usługi Azure IoT Edge | Dokumentacja firmy Microsoft
+title: Create transparent gateway device - Azure IoT Edge | Microsoft Docs
-description: Używanie usługi Azure IoT Edge urządzenia rolę przezroczystej bramy, która może przetwarzać informacje z urządzeń podrzędne
+description: Use an Azure IoT Edge device as a transparent gateway that can process information from downstream devices
 author: kgremban
 manager: philmea
 ms.author: kgremban